rickballard/CoCivium/README.md

 ---

 ## Join in (no expertise needed)
-**2 minutes ΓÇö Say hi** ΓåÆ open an issue ΓÇ£Hello CoCiviumΓÇ¥ with one line on what you care about.
+**2 minutes**, say hi, open an issue with one line on what you care about.
 **10 minutes**, share an idea, a smallest useful change, your AI can draft it.
 **30-minute's**, start a post (PR), a page, or add `/proposals/your-idea.md`.